 IP 703 - Making Clinical Connections: Writing the Health Care Experience.
 The interprofessional course focuses on the concept of writing as a reflective activity and an exercise in professional communication.
 Students will develop greater listening and reporting skills related to enhanced provider-patient communication.
 Students will be lead toward creating publishable works and to recognize the value of publishing as a means of interprofessional communication.
 During the course, students will engage in writing (including an in class journal), participate in small groups and class-wide discussions.
 A portfolio of work will be developed for the course.
 2-2.5 s.h.

 IP 710 - Transforming Healthcare.
-The course goal is to lay the foundations for beginning (first year) professions students to understand the complexities of the health care system and the role of interprofessional collaboration to improve the system.
-Through an interprofessional context, students will explore the art and science of teamwork and communication skills, cultural competency, ethical issues, healthcare disparities and social determinants of health.
-This course addresses the university's Quality Enhancement Plan (QEP) goals #2 (e.g., students learn more about the other professions) and #3 (e.g., students apply interprofessional teamwork competencies in a learning setting) and will provide a mechanism to evaluate student learning outcomes associated with each goal.
+This interprofessional core course provides health professions students with an opportunity to learn with, from, and about other health profession students.
+The course introduces students to the complexities of the health care system and the role of interprofessional collaboration to improve the quality and safety of research and patient care.
+Through an interprofessional context, students will explore the art and science of teamwork and communication skills, cultural competency, ethics, evidence-based practice, healthcare disparities and social determinants of health.
 2 s.h.

 IP-722.
 Medical Mission International.
 This course is for students interested in participating in an organized interprofessional medical mission trip or other type of international health program.
 Through the travel, students are exposed to a cross-cultural and an interprofessional health care experience.
 Students in various healthcare professions including medicine, nursing, pharmacy, dental medicine, allied health professions, rehabilitation sciences, and health administration, may participate in a trip or program of their selection.
 Students will participate in a hands-on, experiential learning program with supervision from preceptors in their professional field of study.
 2-2.5 s.h.